-The Promega Fall Art Showcase presents “Pedro E. Guerrero, Beyond Frank Lloyd Right”.
-Guerrero, best known for his photographs of Frank Lloyd Wright, will also showcase work from his long time association with artists Alexander Calder and Louise Nevelson, 1940’s New York City street scenes and photographs from his freelance years including Julia Child’s kitchen.
-Exhibiting with Guerrero, will be the members of his talented family include his son, grandsons, granddaughter, nephew and niece.
+The 2008 Promega Fall Art Showcase featured “Pedro E. Guerrero, Beyond Frank Lloyd Right”.
+Guerrero, best known for his photographs of Frank Lloyd Wright, also showcased work from his long time association with artists Alexander Calder and Louise Nevelson, 1940’s New York City street scenes and photographs from his freelance years including Julia Child’s kitchen.
+Exhibiting with Guerrero, were the members of his talented family include his son, grandsons, granddaughter, nephew and niece.

 “Guerrero captured something very special in these great artists,” says Exhibit Producer Daniel Swadener.
 “The Promega exhibit will show how Guerrero reveals both the truth and beauty of these artists and their work.”
 Guerrero documented Wright and his architecture for over 20 years into 1959.
 He spent 13 years recording the art and life of Alexander Calder and 5 years with Louise Nevelson.